d4n3sh/thedaneshproject/content/posts/2010-12-19-how-to-reset-your-gnome-desktop.md

   - 890980465

 ---
-So you messed up the Gnome desktop and don&#8217;t know how to restore it back to it&#8217;s default settings.
-Here&#8217;s how with no risks.
+So you messed up the Gnome desktop and don't know how to restore it back to it's default settings.
+Here's how with no risks.

 1. Log out and then hit &#8220;Ctrl + ALT + F1&#8221; to opening up a terminal.